JoshTheHumanBean/Coalitions-Reign/Current Ideas/The Threat.md

 # TBD External Threat

 ---
+##### Ideas
-I'm thinking of incorporating some sort of extraplanar
+I'm thinking of incorporating some sort of extraterestrial/extraplanar threat that the coalition had to face in the past